MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-cpp-2019.md

 - All C++20 features are now available under [`/std:c++latest`](../build/reference/std-specify-language-standard-version.md).
 While MSVC’s implementation of the C++20 standards (as currently published by ISO) is feature complete, some key C++20 library features are expected to be amended by upcoming Defect Reports (ISO C++20 bug fixes) that may change them in an ABI-incompatible way.
 Please see [Microsoft/STL Issue #1814](https://github.com/microsoft/STL/issues/1814) for more details.

   - C++20 immediate functions & constinit support added in 16.10
-  - The final pieces of <chrono>: new clocks, leap seconds, time zones, and parsing
+  - The final pieces of `<chrono>`: new clocks, leap seconds, time zones, and parsing
-  - Implementation of <format> for text formating
+  - Implementation of `<format>` for text formatting

 - [`/openmp:llvm`](../build/reference/openmp-enable-openmp-2-0-support.md) is now available on x86 and ARM64, in addition to x64